 Closed-End Funds: A World of Investment Opportunity

-Today there are more than 850 closed-end and exchange-traded funds worldwide, mostly trading on the New York Stock Exchange and representing every segment of the markets of the world.
+Today there are more than 725 listed and nonlisted closed-end funds (CEFs) and business development companies (BDCs), mostly trading on the New York Stock Exchange and representing every segment of the markets of the world.

 Closed-end equity funds in the U.S. include blue chip investors, small-capitalized growth funds and specialty funds such as those in health care, energy, real estate and utilities.
 Corporate bond funds, including multi-sector funds and convertible bond funds, are the largest sector.